GrahamC7/flask-therapy-screening/README.md

 1. Navigate to the home page
 2. Fill out the patient registration form
 3. Submit the form
+4. If validation fails: View error messages and correct issues
-4. View confirmation page with entered details
+5. If validation passes: View confirmation page with entered details
-5. Data is automatically stored in SQLite database
+6. Valid data is automatically stored in SQLite database

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Support

-For questions or issues, please refer to the Flask documentation or create an issue in the project repository.